snipher-marube/EventManagerPro/SECURITY.md

 As a token of our appreciation for responsibly disclosing security vulnerabilities, we may offer rewards or acknowledgments to individuals who report valid vulnerabilities.
 The nature and extent of any reward will be determined at our discretion.

-We greatly value your assistance in helping us maintain the security of PrivatePing.
+We greatly value your assistance in helping us maintain the security of EventManagerPro.
 Thank you for your contributions to the safety and integrity of our project.